vortex-es/vortex-es.github.io/markets/offshore.md

 keywords: forecast, service, energy, management, imbalance
 ---

-<p class="lead"><strong>Offshore Winds</strong>, modeling from farms to power plants No matter: offshore measurements are priceless.
-Treat online the resource and secure your offshore project development through Vortex air and sea modelling pivots.</p>
+<p class="lead"><strong>Offshore Winds</strong>, modeling from farms to power plants.</p>

+No matter: offshore measurements are priceless.
+Treat online the resource and secure your offshore project development through Vortex air and sea modelling pivots.

 ##For initial project proposal and offshore zones tenders to final decision making